I had a right old palaver cremating my friend this morning.

 I always get a bit choked up at funerals so was moved by the nice snapshot and personalised order of service.
 I sat him on my desk for a few days and thought back on the laughs we’d shared over the years.
 But a few days is enough, I don’t like to mope.

 So…… what to do?
 I didn’t want to just chuck him in the waste-paper basket, that seemed disrespectful.
 Nor did I feel comfortable chopping him into small pieces and putting him in the dustbin.
 No, I decided to cremate him.
 A dignified send off.

 Outside into the garden I went with my pal and a box of matches.
 ‘Cheerio old mate,’ I said as I lit the match.

 Would it burn?
 Would it heck!
 It just left a black smudge up one edge.

 My friend kept smiling.

 Right!
 I drenched the card in methylated spirits and reapplied a match.
-It burned with a pleasant semi-transparent flame.
+It burned with a pleasant semi-transparent shimmer.
 A least the meths burned, the card didn’t.
 Now my pal was actively laughing at me through a sheet of attractive blue flame.
 The meths burned away but the card remained.
 Slightly distorted, but very much in one piece.

 Over the garden fence, friends of mine were walking their dog on the football field; they asked if I was having a BBQ.
 I told them I was trying to cremate my friend but he wasn’t having it.
-I told them the story and they went away wetting themselves.
+I told them the story and they went away giggling to themselves.
 So, I now have 3 laughing friends.
 I’m so glad I am able to lighten some people’s Sunday morning.

 On the way out to lunch I go and check the fire.
 It’s out, but unbelievably two scraps of paper have survived - my friends smiling face and his written name.